 The story of the First Special Exhibition of National Portraits of 1866 begins 15 years earlier with the wildly successful Great Exposition of 1851 in London.
 This exposition is regarded as the first “World’s Fair”, and it generated a significant profit.
 This profit was largely put in trust, eventually funding projects including the International Exposition of 1862, and the Gardens of the Royal Horticultural Society (both in South Kensington).
 Both of these projects would literally lay the groundwork for the National Portrait Exhibition a few years later.

 I found a handbook describing the gardens in great detail, but it required some digging to find more visual records of what these gardens were actually like.
-They were described as some 20 acres of “an elaborate, heavily architectured Italian garden, which fell away in terraces to a southern boundary…”.
-The gardens were intended to form a vast inner courtyard within a halo of surrounding taller buildings, all taking advantage of the view onto the carefully tended expanse within.
+They were described as some 20 acres of “an elaborate, heavily architectured Italian garden, which fell away in terraces to a southern boundary…” With some research, I worked out that the gardens were intended to form a vast inner courtyard within a halo of surrounding taller buildings, all taking advantage of the view onto the carefully tended expanse within.
 The grounds of the gardens themselves were surrounded by a perimeter of “arcades”.
 Through investigation, I have come to understand these arcades were a continuous brick and terra cotta structure of 27 foot wide and 20 foot tall galleries, with sun terraces on top.
 The covered space within these arcades was open to the gardens at ground level through large archways all along their nearly 3/4 mile total circumference.

 The immense and controversial 1862 Exhibition Building with its two giant glass domes was widely regarded as “hideous”.
 Following the moderately successful exposition, this building lingered for only a few years before it was disassembled (with apparent public relief) in 1865.
 The only portion that persisted was the former “refreshment areas” which formed the northern face of the building adjacent to the Gardens of the RHS.
 The Gardens of the RHS themselves would survive only another 17 years, closing in 1882.